S3E01 – The Wayne Cowley Podcast Interview

-After 5 years with the Calgary Flames, he rejected a new Calgary contract offer and became a free agent.
+After 5 years with the Calgary Flames, he chose to reject a new Calgary Flames contract offer and decided to become a free agent.

-Wayne considered his options and was surprised to receive an offer from a UK team, the Solihull Barons.
+He was really surprised to receive an offer from an ice hockey team in the UK, the Solihull Barons.

-With his parents originally from London, UK, it seemed the ideal place to go, he explains;
+With his parents originally from London, UK, the appeal was very strong, it seemed to be the ideal place to go, he explains;

 Out of the blue I receive an offer from David Simms, my agents accept it and I’m off to the UK.